I love all things paranormal! So throw some good paranormal stories my way and I'll follow you for life!

 Haunted Insane Asylums

 On December 1, 1978, a female patient named Margaret Schilling disappeared from one of the active wards.
-On January 12, 1979, 42 days later, they found her lifeless body in the abandoned top floor of ward N. 20.
+On January 12, 1979, 42 days later, they found her lifeless body on the abandoned top floor of ward N. 20.
 The ward at the time, abandoned and closed down for years, was used for sick, infectious patients.
-A search was done when the women went missing but apparently the only floor not checked was ward N. 20.
+A search was done when the woman went missing, but apparently, the only floor not checked was ward N. 20.
 When a maintenance man found her body, lifeless, cold, and unclothed, she had been dead for several weeks.
-The official cause of death was heart failure but why still remains a mystery.
+The official cause of death was heart failure, but why still remains a mystery.
 A stain in the shape of a human figure can still be seen on the floor where she died.
 It is said that her spirit can be seen peering from the window of the room in which she spent her final moments.
-People have also said to hear disembodied female voices, lights, shadow people and the sound of squeaking gurneys.
+People have also said to hear disembodied female voices, lights, shadow people, and the sound of squeaking gurneys.

 Danvers State Lunatic Asylum is probably one of the most notoriously haunted and intriguing places on earth.
 High atop Hawthorne Hill, overlooking the scenic countryside, sits an incomprehensibly massive structure.
-Donned the "witches castle on the hill".
+Donned the "witches castle on the hill."
 Danvers State Lunatic Asylum was constructed in 1878, costing a mere 1.5 million dollars, and was considered to be an architectural masterpiece.
-The asylum resides in the town of Danvers, Massachusetts which many people are unaware was formerly known as Salem Village.
+The asylum resides in the town of Danvers, Massachusetts, which many people are unaware was formerly known as Salem Village.
 Salem Village was the first actual location of the 1692 Salem witch trials.
-Unbeknownst to some, the witch trials did not begin in Salem, but in Salem Village, or present-day Danvers at a church on Centre Street.
+Unbeknownst to some, the witch trials did not begin in Salem but in Salem Village or present-day Danvers at a church on Centre Street.
 The trials were later moved to a larger building in Salem when hysteria ran rampant and onlooking spectators swarmed the church.
-More significantly, the most fanatical judge of the witch trials, Johnathan Hawthorne, lived in a house built by his father in 1646 at the top of the hill, in the exact location on which the asylum stands today, hence the name "Witches Castle".
-It has also been speculated that John Proctor and 4 other accused withches were hung on Gallows Hill in 1692, the property on which Danvers was built.
+More significantly, the most fanatical judge of the witch trials, Johnathan Hawthorne, lived in a house built by his father in 1646 at the top of the hill, in the exact location on which the asylum stands today, hence the name "Witches Castle."
+It has also been speculated that John Proctor and four other accused witches were hung on Gallows Hill in 1692, the property on which Danvers was built.
 Creepy?
 For sure.

-Danvers was the epitome of ever changing health care at the turn of the century and its humane treatment of patients earned it a brilliant reputation.
-But like so many others of its time it fell victim to rising cost, lack of government funding, understaffing, and over population.
+Danvers was the epitome of ever-changing health care at the turn of the century, and its humane treatment of patients earned it a brilliant reputation.
+But like so many others of its time, it fell victim to rising costs, lack of government funding, understaffing, and overpopulation.
 Its deteriorated physical state was a hell-hole likened to that of a German death camp.
-A once humane facility had turned dark by the mid half of the century.
+A once humane facility had turned dark by the mid-half of the century.

-Finally in 1992, Danvers State Lunatic Asylum shut its doors for good.
-The remaining patients were placed accordingly in other facilities and the castle was locked down.
-14 years passed as the building sat abandoned, then in 2005 the property was bought and parts of the once grandier hospital were demolished.
-Although still recognizable, Danvers State is now apartments and although the part of the original structure was kept, the foreboding that once emancipated from this great palace is gone.
+Finally, in 1992, Danvers State Lunatic Asylum shut its doors for good.
+The remaining patients were placed accordingly in other facilities, and the castle was locked down.
+Fourteen years passed as the building sat abandoned, then in 2005, the property was bought, and parts of the once grander hospital were demolished.
+Although still recognizable, Danvers State is now apartments, and although part of the original structure was kept, the foreboding that once emanated from this great palace is gone.

-With such a trivial history its no wonder why Danvers was dubbed one of the scariest places on earth.
-Although converted to apartments the lure and legends of Danvers remain.
-People have reported flickering lights, full body appiritions, hearing invisible footsteps and doors that open and close on their own.
-Whether the hauntings are residual energy burned into the atmosphere of this eerie place or whether they are intelligent, its up to you to decide!
+With such a trivial history, it's no wonder why Danvers was dubbed one of the scariest places on earth.
+Although converted to apartments, the lure and legends of Danvers remain.
+People have reported flickering lights, full body apparitions, and hearing invisible footsteps and doors that open and close on their own.
+Whether the hauntings are residual energy burned into the atmosphere of this eerie place or whether they are intelligent, it's up to you to decide!

 Byberry Mental Hospital is located on the outskirts of Philadelphia, Pennsylvania.
 Byberry was first constructed in 1906 and opened its doors to its first patient in 1907.
-It began its humble beginnings as a work farm for the mentally ill but between 1910 and 1920 construction of a large asylum was begun and completed.
-As asylum popularity grew throughout the country by the mid 1930s, Byberrys population quickly expanded and with it came tales of patient abuse and neglect.
-Insufficient funds left the asylum in disrepair and patients wound up unclothed, starved, and sleeping in raw sewage filled hallways.
+It began its humble beginnings as a working farm for the mentally ill, but between 1910 and 1920, construction of a large asylum was begun and completed.
+As asylum popularity grew throughout the country by the mid-1930s, Byberrys population quickly expanded, and with it came tales of patient abuse and neglect.
+Insufficient funds left the asylum in disrepair, and patients wound up unclothed, starved, and sleeping in raw sewage-filled hallways.
 Many patients were forced to live huddled in decrepit, dingy rooms with no socialization or supervision.
 Every mental institution nightmare you can imagine came true.
 "Padded cells, restraining devices, solitary confinement, beatings by brutal warders and violent inmates, lobotomies and electric shock " were just some of the horrid treatments used.
-Byberry became known as a "real life house of horrors" as murder, suicide, and brutality reigned.
+Byberry became known as a "real-life house of horrors" as murder, suicide, and brutality reigned.